mesaguy/ansible-hashicorp/README.md

     hashicorp_install_vault_ssh_helper: true
     hashicorp_install_waypoint: true

+Alternatively, HashiCorp software can be specified using the "hashicorp_install" variable when calling this role.
+When "hashicorp_install" is specified, the hashicorp_install_\* variables above will be ignored

+    - name: Include mesaguy.hashicorp to install specific software
+      include_role:
+        name: mesaguy.hashicorp
+      vars:
+        hashicorp_install:
+          - consul
+          - vault

 ### HashiCorp ZIP file installs

 By default, this role installs HashiCorp's ZIP files containing pre-compiled binaries using the variables below